-Edinburgh CitySounds is one of 17 experiments selected for the second phase of OrganiCity.
+Edinburgh CitySounds was one of 17 experiments selected for the second phase of OrganiCity and ran from 1 November 2017 to 16 April 2018.
 OrganiCity is a service for experimentation that explores how citizens, businesses and city authorities can work together to create digital solutions to urban challenges.

-Edinburgh CitySounds will explore and celebrate the richness of sounds in the city, benefiting from recent innovations in digital technology and network infrastructure.
-It will focus on how sounds captured in a central urban greenspace can inform community groups and citizens about biodiversity and health and well-being, as well as provide a unique resource for artists and data scientists.
+Edinburgh CitySounds was designed to explore and celebrate the richness of sounds in the city, benefiting from recent innovations in digital technology and network infrastructure.
+It focused on how sounds captured in a central urban greenspace can inform community groups and citizens about biodiversity and health and well-being, as well as provide a unique resource for artists and data scientists.

-The project will install Audio Capture Devices (ACDs) at several locations across the Meadows.
-The ACDs will regularly capture short clips of ultrasonic and audible noises of bats, birds and other wildlife, traffic, and human activity in real time.
-The sounds will be combined with other data from sensors, such as light, temperature and humidity, and used to answer questions such as: How active is the bat population around the Meadows?
+The project installed Audio Capture Devices (ACDs) at several locations across the Meadows.
+The ACDs regularly capture short clips of ultrasonic and audible noises of bats, birds and other wildlife, traffic, and human activity in real time.
+The sounds are be combined with other data from sensors, such as light, temperature and humidity, and will be used to answer questions such as: How active is the bat population around the Meadows?
 Does traffic noise change animal behaviour over the course of a day?
 What is the pattern of human activity during different seasons of the year?

-The CitySounds project is led by Edinburgh Living Lab, a city-wide collaboration founded by the City of Edinburgh Council and the University of Edinburgh, and is working with partner organisations such as the Scottish Wildlife Trust and community groups such as Friends of the Meadows and Bruntsfield Links to develop better ways for both scientists and residents to investigate biodiversity in urban greenspaces.
+The CitySounds project was led by Edinburgh Living Lab, a city-wide collaboration founded by the City of Edinburgh Council and the University of Edinburgh, and worked with partner organisations such as the Scottish Wildlife Trust and community groups such as Friends of the Meadows and Bruntsfield Links to develop better ways for both scientists and residents to investigate biodiversity in urban greenspaces.